aya-sys-p/MarketCapture/README.md

 When needed, the data can be exported as CSV files or visualized through clear and consistent charts.

+## Design Rationale

+MarketCapture uses a local database to continuously accumulate historical market data instead of treating each data collection as a standalone snapshot.

+The purpose is to preserve data that may not be immediately needed, but can become useful later for comparison, analysis, or reference.

+This approach also allows new data to be added incrementally while keeping the accumulated historical record available for future use.

 ## Features

-* Automatically collects and stores historical market data from configurable financial assets.
+- Automatically collects and stores historical market data from configurable financial assets.
-* Exports data as CSV files for future reference, analysis, and use in other tools.
+- Exports data as CSV files for future reference, analysis, and use in other tools.
-* Visualizes historical market trends through clear and consistent charts.
+- Visualizes historical market trends through clear and consistent charts.

 ## Architecture